kbaranko/peaky-finders/README.md

 ## Front End App

 The front end consists of a Dash application running both models.
-The top of the homepage renders the confidence interval from the logistic regression model.
-It is programmed to provide the response shown below when the probability of a peak load day is under .05%.
-Otherwise, it will return the percent chance.
+The top of the homepage renders the last week of historical load data and the projected load curve.
+Below the two visuals, the app outputs the confidence interval of the logistic regression model.

 ![Interactive Dashboard](images/updated_image.png)